For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You and your partner's combined savings and investments come to £16,000 or less.

-Beyond this, there are dozens of different reasons why you may or may not be eligible for Universal Credit.
-Some more of the main ones are listed on this government page, although you may be best just skipping the middle man and using a benefits calculator.
+Beyond this, there are dozens of reasons why you may or may not be eligible for Universal Credit.
+Some more of the main ones are listed on the government's website and you could try a benefits calculator.

 Frustratingly, the government advises that if you're a student, benefits calculators won't give you an accurate result – so read on for more details on how you could be eligible as a student.

-A Claimant Commitment is essentially an agreement between you and your local Jobcentre, outlining measures that you need to take to show that you're willing and able to work.
+A Claimant Commitment is essentially an agreement between you and your local jobcentre.
+It will outline the measures you'll be expected to take related to work.

 It will be tailored to your situation (taking into account factors such as having a disability or being responsible for children) and could require you to complete activities like creating a CV or applying for jobs.